github/docs/content/support/contacting-github-support/creating-a-support-ticket.md

 {% endif %}

 After you create your ticket, you can view your ticket and the responses from {% data variables.contact.github_support %} on the {% data variables.contact.contact_landing_page_portal %}.
 For more information, see "[AUTOTITLE](/support/contacting-github-support/viewing-and-updating-support-tickets)."

+{% ifversion ghec or ghes %}
+## Prerequisites

+To create a support ticket, you must configure the support portal for use.
+For more information, see "[Getting started with the support portal](/support/contacting-github-support/getting-started-with-the-support-portal)."
+{% endif%}

 ## What to include in your support ticket